JetBrains/teamcity-documentation/topics/duplicates-finder-java.md

 ```

- After analysiing code for duplicates without distinguishing methods, the duplicated fragments can be extracted:
+After analyzing code for duplicates without distinguishing methods, the duplicated fragments can be extracted:

 ```Java